Panasonic LUMIX GX85: No Articulating Screen, Does it Matter? [Review]

 Panasonic’s mirrorless camera selection caters to photographers that also like to dabble in videography.
 And the Panasonic LUMIX GX85 offers plenty to satisfy budget-oriented users while still providing the features one expects in higher end cameras.
 Let’s have a look at this highly capable pocket-sized marvel.

-Have you already read this review?
 Are you ready to buy this camera?
-Get the best deal on the Panasonic GX85.
+Click here to purchase the Panasonic LUMIX GX85.

 Table of Contents